Nice3point/RevitToolkit/Readme.md

 This library enables running plugins in an isolated context using .NET [AssemblyLoadContext](https://learn.microsoft.com/en-us/dotnet/core/dependency-loading/understanding-assemblyloadcontext).
 Each plugin executes independently, preventing conflicts from incompatible library versions.
-This functionality is available for Revit 2025 and higher.

 How It Works:

 The core functionality centers on **AssemblyLoadContext**, which creates an isolated container for each plugin.
 When a plugin is loaded, it is assigned a unique **AssemblyLoadContext** instance, encapsulating the plugin and its dependencies to prevent interference with other plugins or the main application.